Multiple patterning: Directed self-assembly (DSA)

 The number of masks used for sidewall spacer patterning may be reduced with the use of directed self-assembly (DSA) due to the provision of gridded cuts all at once within a printed area, which can then be selected with a final exposure.
 Alternatively, the cut pattern itself may be generated as a DSA step.
 Likewise, a split via layout may be recombined in pairs.

 Much progress had been reported on the use of PMMA-PS block copolymers to define sub-20 nm patterns by means of self-assembly, guided by surface topography (graphoepitaxy) and/or surface chemical patterning (chemoepitaxy).
 The key benefit is the relatively simple processing, compared to multiple exposures or multiple depositions and etching.
 The main drawback of this technique is the relatively limited range of feature sizes and duty cycles for a given process formulation.
 Typical applications have been regular lines and spaces as well as arrays of closely packed holes or cylinders.
 However, random, aperiodic patterns may also be generated using carefully defined guiding patterns.

 The line edge roughness in block copolymer patterns is strongly dependent on the interface tension between the two phases, which in turn, depends on the Flory "chi" (χ) parameter.
 A higher value of χ is preferred for reduced roughness; the interfacial width between domains is equal to 2a(6χ)−1/2, where a is the statistical polymer chain length.
 Moreover, χN > 10.5 is required for sufficient phase segregation, where N is the degree of polymerization (number of monomer repeats in the chain).
 On the other hand, the half-pitch is equal to 2(3/π2)1/3aN2/3χ1/6.
 The fluctuations of the pattern widths are actually only weakly (square root) dependent on the logarithm of the half-pitch, so they become more significant relative to smaller half-pitches.

 DSA has not yet been implemented in manufacturing, due to defect concerns, where a feature does not appear as expected by the guided self-assembly.
+However, there has been some progress in understanding ways to reduce defectivity for sub-10 nm half-pitch line patterns.

+At IWAPS 2024, Fudan University showed large-area, defect-free arrays using a quadruple-hole patterning technique based on DSA, which potentially significantly reduces the number of masks used in multipatterning.